Becoming a Candidate

-- Download a Campaign Registration Statement from the Wisconsin Elections Commission website or by clicking here.
+- Download a Campaign Registration Statement from the Wisconsin Elections Commission website.

 - File your Campaign Registration Statement with the City Clerk's Office as soon as you decide to become a write-in candidate.
 Write-in votes are counted for candidates who file a Campaign Registration Statement by the deadline listed on the table above.